sighack/sighack.github.io/_posts/2018-12-21-chaikin-curves.md

 edge with a ratio of 0.25 would give us two points: the first at 25% from point A and the other at 75% from point A (or 25% from point B).

-You'll notice an `if` condition that checks the value of `ratio`.
-In this case, we invert the value.
-This is required to avoid cutting across the midpoint of the edge, leading to an incorrect ordering of vertices in the final shape.
+You'll notice an `if` condition that checks the value of `ratio` and inverts it if the value is greater than 0.5.
+This is required to avoid cutting across the midpoint of the edge, which would otherwise lead to an incorrect ordering of vertices in the final shape.
 This little `if` statement fixes that before we do all our calculations.